Bulk upload dataset records

 -

 Select Create Dataset.
-The system processes your file and creates the datasets with their associated distributions and data dictionaries.
+The system processes your file and creates the dataset records with their associated distributions and data dictionaries.

 -